 In addition, a postcode checker is available on nidirect at: Check if your address might get better broadband

-The project is at mid-procurement stage.
-Following a data refresh, the deadline for the submission of tenders was extended to 5 May 2020.
-The evaluation of bids, along with BDUK State aid Quality Assurance, will be conducted prior to further governance protocols and approvals.
-Contract award is anticipated in late September 2020.
+The project is at an advanced stage of procurement.
+Following the evaluation of bids over the summer period, Building Digital UK (BDUK) State aid Quality Assurance will be conducted prior to further governance protocols and approvals.
+Contract award is anticipated in mid-October 2020.